-D3 SOAR is making the transition from event-based response to intent-based response.
+D3 SOAR is making the transition from event-based response to intelligent, intent-based response.
 This means that D3 users will be able to see every security event in the context of adversarial intent, by correlating events with other traces of the same attack.
 This allows security teams to take a more proactive approach than they can with the event-based model, where every event is treated in isolation.

 D3 does this by stripping the indicators of compromise out of the event, identifying what attack techniques are being used, and then searching across the MITRE ATT&CK framework for related events.
 Our new video gives you a dynamic overview of how this process works.